SvenMichaelKlose/tunix/src/contrib/small-c/ROADMAP.md

 # Run On Low Memory

-The tables for symbols, tags, members and initial values are stored in btree-indexed database files.
+The tables for symbols, tags, members and initial values will be stored in btree-indexed database files.
 They are cached record-wise.

 # Run On the Commodore VIC-20

-This will required a new run-time library.
+This will require a new run-time library.
 That can be generalized for all Commodore 8-bit machines.

 # Become self-hosting

-Rewind the latest syntactical updates but keep it compilable on modern systems as well.
+Replace the preprocessor with the BBC version to get macros with parameters.